What is School IPM?

 Today, many school pest management programs are reactionary (i.e., find a pest and use a chemical product to eliminate it).
 While pesticides (insecticides, fungicides, herbicides, rodenticides) are valuable tools in a pest management program, improper and unnecessary use are common and do not provide optimum control.
 Integrated pest management (IPM) uses common sense methods to control pests.
 IPM is proactive pest management.
 It helps prevent pests from becoming a problem in the first place, greatly reducing the need for reactionary pesticide use.
 In schools, IPM programs have reduced pesticide use by up to 70% or more while decreasing pest complaints and presence.
 In a school IPM program, non-chemical controls are used first, relying on approved pesticides applied by trained and licensed applicators as a last resort.
 IPM can be applied in schools, homes, crop fields, fruit orchards, or in any situation where pests exist.

 - Planning Ahead

 - Cultural Pest Control Practices

 - "Soft" Chemicals

 - Broad-Spectrum Chemicals

-- Children are smaller than adults and exposure to the same quantity of chemical can have greater affects on the child.
+- Children are smaller than adults, and exposure to the same quantity of chemical can have greater effects on the child.

-- Majority of child exposure to pesticide chemicals occurs in the first 5 years of their life.
+- The majority of a child's exposure to pesticide chemicals occurs in the first 5 years of their life.